-It seems that what we need is neither a definition of past work nor a paradigm of an ideal science, but a focused yet open vision for the future-along with a concrete "prototype" example to serve as a cognitive reference point (Lakoff,
+It seems that what we need is neither a definition of past work nor a paradigm of an ideal science, but a focused yet open vision for the future-along with a concrete "prototype" example to serve as a cognitive reference point (Lakoff, 1987).

-1987).
-A prototype example is a typical instance that often comes to mind, like a robin is a prototypical bird, although it has various similarities and differences to other birds, like turkeys or penguins.
 Therefore, I will here sketch a vision of CSCL based on my own efforts to develop a prototypical CSCL design.
 In addition, I will consider a selection of papers published in ijCSCL that I feel have until now been undervalued in setting future directions for CSCL.
-These papers suggest how to extend existing examples of CSCL research to a growing family of related efforts.